-The Senior Secured Credit Facilities are secured by substantially all assets of Axalta Coating Systems Dutch A B. V. ("Dutch A B.V.") and the guarantors.
-The 2023 Dollar Term Loans and 2023 Euro Term Loans mature on February 1, 2023.
-Principal is paid quarterly on both the 2023 Dollar Term Loans and the 2023 Euro Term Loans based on 1% per annum of the original principal amount outstanding on the Fourth Amendment Effective Date with the unpaid balance due at maturity.
+The Senior Secured Credit Facilities are secured by substantially all assets of Dutch A B.V. and the guarantors.
+The 2023 Euro Term Loans mature on February 1, 2023 and the 2024 Dollar Term Loans mature on June 1, 2024.
+Principal is paid quarterly on both the 2023 Euro Term Loans and the 2024 Dollar Term Loans based on 1% per annum of the original principal amount outstanding on the most recent amendment date with the unpaid balance due at maturity.

 We are subject to customary negative covenants in addition to the First Lien Leverage Ratio financial covenant for purposes of determining any Excess Cash Flow mandatory payment.
 Further, the Senior Secured Credit Facilities, among other things, include customary restrictions (subject to certain exceptions) on the Company's ability to incur certain indebtedness, grant certain liens, make certain investments, declare or pay certain dividends, or repurchase shares of the Company's common stock.
-As of December 31, 2016, the Company is in compliance with all covenants under the Senior Secured Credit Facilities.
+As of December 31, 2017, the Company is in compliance with all covenants under the Senior Secured Credit Facilities.